West Virginia's congressional delegations

 These are tables of congressional delegations from West Virginia to the United States House of Representatives and the United States Senate.

-The current dean of the West Virginia delegation is Senator Shelley Moore Capito, having served in the Senate since 2015 and in Congress since 2001.

-From June 1861 to June 1863, during the Civil War and before West Virginia statehood, the United States recognized the Restored Government of Virginia sitting in Wheeling as the "legitimate", pro-Union government of Virginia.
-Also called the Reorganized Government of Virginia, it controlled a contiguous area roughly the same as present-day West Virginia, along with parts of Northern Virginia and Tidewater.
-The rest of Virginia was under Confederate military control, with a state government in Richmond, and did not send representatives to Congress.
+From June 1861 to June 1863, during the Civil War and before West Virginia statehood, the United States recognized the Restored (or Reorganized) Government of Virginia sitting in Wheeling as the "legitimate", pro-Union government of Virginia.
+It controlled a contiguous area roughly the same as present-day West Virginia, along with portions of Northern Virginia and the Tidewater Region.
+The rest of Virginia was under Confederate military control, with a state government in Richmond and did not send representatives to Congress.
 The legislature in Wheeling chose two U.S. Senators for Virginia, John S. Carlile and Waitman T. Willey, who were seated by the Senate.
 Three U.S. Representatives elected in western districts of Virginia also went to Congress in 1861: Jacob B. Blair, William G. Brown, and Kellian V. Whaley.
 In 1861, as one of its first acts, the Restored Government began the process of creating the new state of West Virginia, which was achieved in 1863.
 The Restored Government of Virginia then moved to Alexandria.

+Current delegation

+West Virginia's current congressional delegation to the consists of two senators and two representatives, all of whom are Republicans.
+The state of West Virginia was reduced to two congressional seats beginning in 2023, following the 2020 redistricting cycle.
+The current dean of the West Virginia delegation is Senator Shelley Moore Capito, who has served in the Senate since 2015, and previously served in the House of Representatives from 2001 to 2015.

+The Cook Partisan Voting Index (CPVI) is a measure of how strongly partisan a state is.
+It measures the party leaning (Democratic or Republican) and the number of percentage points more partisan than the national average.
+For instance, R+4 would mean the state voted four percentage points more Republican than the national average.
+As of 2025, the CPVI ranked both of West Virginia's districts as solidly Republican.
+As a state, West Virginia is ranked as solidly Republican, with a score of R+21.